OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 January 2021.md

 - Suppression of dissent is escalating: deplatforming, imprisonment, psychiatric evaluations.
 - Western countries are more vulnerable due to their history of freedom and prosperity.
 - The Powers That Be will try to restrict the internet but depend on it too much for total shutdown.
+- The Deep State is now in power via Biden and Harris, which will bring chaos due to fear of losing control.

 ---

 ## Esoteric Work & Personal Development